crate/dbt-cratedb2/CONTRIBUTING.md

 ### Opening a pull request

-A `dbt-postgres` maintainer will be assigned to review each PR based on priority and capacity.
+A `dbt-cratedb2` maintainer will be assigned to review each PR based on priority and capacity.
 They may suggest code revisions for style and clarity or they may request additional tests.
-These are good things! dbt Labs believes that contributing high-quality code is a collaborative effort.
+These are good things!
+Crate.io believes that contributing high-quality code is a collaborative effort.
-The same process is followed whether the contributor is external or another `dbt-postgres` maintainer.
+The same process is followed whether the contributor is external or another `dbt-cratedb2` maintainer.
-Once all tests are passing and the PR has been approved by the appropriate code owners, a `dbt-postgres` maintainer will merge the changes into `main`.
+Once all tests are passing and the PR has been approved by the appropriate code owners, a `dbt-cratedb2` maintainer will merge the changes into `main`.

 And that's it!
 Happy developing :tada: